q-omar/spaceInvaders/README.md

 Privacy Leaks
 --------------
-	This game relies on every class being able to access variables of the objects, privacy leaks in this case are inevitable, however constants such as boardHeight/Width and screenHeight/Width are immutable.
+	This game relies on the InvadersGameLogic class to hold instances of the other key logic classes (AlienArray, Shot, PlayerShip, BarrierArray).
+These instances are passed to the controller class and used to update the text board or GUI window, depending on the version run.
+Since InvadersGameText/GUI require the coordinates of the game objects to draw them properly, privacy leaks are inevitable.
+However, constants such as boardHeight/Width and screenHeight/Width are immutable.

 III.
 Imports
 ___________________